 Alligators are very effective hunters that face few threats from other animals in their habitat.

 Crocodiles Preying Habits

 Crocodiles are not quite as fast as alligators on land or in the water, but their size is indomitable.
-They are ambush predators by nature, using their amazing senses to find enemies and then use their powerful jaws and teeth to make them into a meal.
+They are ambush predators by nature, using their amazing senses to find enemies and then using their powerful jaws and teeth to make them into a meal.